SeLite/SeLite.github.io/BootstrapLoader.md

 # Limitations #

 ## Intercepts ##
 Bootstrap reloads all registered extensions (whenever you modify any one of them).
-So, if you 'extend' an existing method as per [JavascriptEssential](JavascriptEssential) > [Function intercepts](JavascriptEssential#function-intercepts), then don't re-extend the **current** method each time the script is run.
-Otherwise it would increase the intercept chain.
-Instead, save the original method on the first load only, and then re-extend it on every load.
+You can 'extend' existing Javascript functions as per [JavascriptEssential](JavascriptEssential) > [Function intercepts](JavascriptEssential#function-intercepts).
+However, don't re-save and re-extend the current function each time the script is run.
+Otherwise it would increase the intercept chain every time Bootrstrap reloads it.
+Instead, save the original function on the first load only, but re-extend it on every load.
 For example:

 ```js
 var originalMethod;